 As per the conventional method, the supplement of thyroid hormone is given to the patient externally in the form of thyroxine.
 In this mode of treatment, the body gets used to external hormones and stops producing its very own hormone in the required quantity.

 While treating an underactive thyroid, it is important to understand that since there is an inability or sluggishness of the thyroid gland, the treatment should focus on stimulating the thyroid gland to produce thyroid hormone adequately, rather than simply supplying deficient Thyroxine hormone through external means.
 Homeopathy works on the same principle.

 Scope Of Homeopathic Treatment: How Homeopathy Helps In The Treatment Of An Underactive Thyroid?

-In case of the homeopathic treatment for an underactive thyroid, homeopathic medicines try to stimulate the thyroid gland for normal production of the thyroid hormone.
-This works as long as the gland is in position to get stimulated.
+In the case of the homeopathic treatment for an underactive thyroid, homeopathic medicines try to stimulate the thyroid gland for normal production of the thyroid hormone.
+This works as long as the gland is in a position to get stimulated.